 To make personal health information available or to release it to another health information custodian or person.

 The collection, use or disclosure of an individual’s personal health information by a health information custodian that has been clearly and unmistakably approved by that individual.
-Express consent must be explicitly provided, either verbally or in writing.
+Express consent can be explicitly provided either verbally or in writing.

 Term used to describe the conditions that allow health information custodians to rely on assumed implied consent when collecting, using or disclosing individuals’ personal health information for the purpose of providing care.

 Circle of care may include doctors, nurses, pharmacists, physiotherapists, clinical clerks and employees assigned to one’s health care.
 Not included are health-care information custodians who are not part of one’s direct or followup treatment.

 Seneca is committed to protecting an individual’s privacy and ensuring the confidentiality of their personal health information.
 The types of personal health information Seneca collects may include name, date of birth, health history, Ontario health card or electronic health record number, Seneca ID number and records of care provided.
 Seneca collects, uses and discloses personal health information for the following purposes: